TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 #### UpdateParty

-Any agent can
-additional agents to a transaction by replying as a thread to the initial message.
+Any agent can update a party to a transaction by replying as a thread to the initial message.
 The following shows the attributes of the `body` object:

 * `@context` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
 * `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#UpdateParty` (provisional)